css-modules/css-modules-require-hook/README.md

 ### `append` array

 Appends custom plugins to the end of the PostCSS pipeline.
+Since the `require` function is synchronous, you should provide synchronous plugins only.

 ### `prepend` array

 Prepends custom plugins to the beginning of the PostCSS pipeline.
+Since the `require` function is synchronous, you should provide synchronous plugins only.

 ### `use` array

 Provides the full list of PostCSS plugins to the pipeline.
 Providing this cancels `append`, `prepend`, `createImportedName`, `generateScopedName` options.
+Only synchronous plugins.

 ### `preprocessCss` function